Rich Dad, Poor Dad Book Summary and ReviewReal Estate

-- Making sure that I have paid off as much debt as I can while I still have a paycheck coming in every two weeks.
+- Paid off as much debt as I could while I still had a paycheck coming in every two weeks

-- Making sure that I have accrued enough vacation days to get the maximum pay-out when I leave.
+- Accrued enough vacation days to get the maximum pay-out when I left

-- Making sure that I get my annual 401(k) match from my employer because it vests at year-end.
+- Received my annual 401(k) match from my employer because it vested at year-end.

-- Completing as much continuing professional education for my CPA license on my company’s tab since when I leave, I will have to pay for these classes myself to renew my license.
+- Completed as much continuing professional education for my CPA license on my company’s tab.